RD-Lab-Hokudai/point_interpolation_ros/README.md

 $ ros launch point_interpolation.launch
 ```

-If you will save images and point clouds, check 'src/adapter_node.cpp'.
+If you want to save images and point clouds, check 'src/adapter_node.cpp' and remove comment on the corresponding part.